-In Part 2 of Pediatric Cancer, we discuss the following topics with Dr. Christine Trask (see the show notes for Part 1 for Christine’s bio):
+In Part 2 of Pediatric Cancer, we finish our discussion about the cognitive, emotional, and academic effects of pediatric cancer with Christine Trask, Ph.D., ABPP-CN (see the show notes for Part 1 for Christine’s bio).

 - Issues pertaining to neuropsychological testing with pediatric cancer patients